 - Restart Syncrify

-The value for this parameter line takes a script that should be run whenever a new client initiates backup.
-It contain variables starting with a dollar sign ($).
+for this parameter line takes a script that runs whenever a new client initiates backup.
+It contains variables starting with a dollar sign ($).
 Following table describes the meaning of each variable:

 ||This value can either be true or false It will be true when the script is called when a job is started and false when the script is called when job is complete.